Sneaky Feelings: History

-Sneaky Feelings's latest LP is The Mercury Moment.
-It was released 17 April 2020 on Flying Nun Records and the quartet's Bandcamp page.
-They announced the forthcoming 12 song LP after a rare performance on Waitangi Day 2020.
+Sneaky Feelings' latest LP is The Mercury Moment.
+It was released on April 17, 2020 on Flying Nun Records and the quartet's Bandcamp page.
+They announced the forthcoming 12-song LP after a rare performance on Waitangi Day 2020.
 The Mercury Moment is a "...potent exploration of extinction, redundancy and disappointed dreams as the four songwriters cast their attention on the current state of the world."

 Reviewer Graham Reid commented that The Mercury Moment is "an album which deals with Big Picture issues and ideas (Heavenly Bodies which comes down from the stars to communicating online) and also drills down into the world we are given... which isn't the one we might have expected or wished for...
 And this was written before Covid-19."